bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 67°
-- Overcast
+- Drizzle
-- 93% humidity
+- 95% humidity
-- 12 mph wind
+- 8 mph wind
-- 89% cloud cover
+- 86% cloud cover
 - 50 AQI 🟩
-- 0.8 inches of rain in the past 24 hours
+- 0.87 inches of rain in the past 24 hours
+- 0.01 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>